-As Company & Co.’s General Manager, Leonardo Dell’Anno has overseen the development of Toronto’s critically acclaimed Casa Loma Escape Series.
+As Secret City Adventures’ General Manager, Leonardo Dell’Anno has overseen the development of Toronto’s critically acclaimed Casa Loma Escape Series.
 Assembling a diverse team of designers from a variety of industries, Leonardo has shepherded three hit immersive experiences, all set in a historic castle.
 Outside of work, Leonardo is an award winning producer of film, theatre and digital media.
-With Company & Co.’s current experiences still selling out, Leonardo is hard at work on the 2017 development slate and looking to push the company’s experiences in bigger and bolder directions.
+With Secret City Adventures’ current experiences still selling out, Leonardo is hard at work on the 2017 development slate and looking to push the company’s experiences in bigger and bolder directions.

-Working as one of Company & Co.’s creative leads since it’s first Toronto endeavour in 2014, Michael has played a key role in establishing some of the most entertaining and immersive experiences Toronto’s ever seen.
-In both production and design, Michael has helped deliver a variety of Company & Co.’s experiences, from the very first, to their latest offerings.
+Working as one of Secret City Adventures’ creative leads since its first Toronto endeavour, Michael has played a key role in establishing some of the most entertaining and immersive experiences Toronto’s ever seen.
+In both production and design, Michael has helped deliver a variety of Secret City Adventures’ experiences, from their very first, to their latest offerings.
 Michael’s amalgamated knowledge from his degree in Psychology, combined with his extensive first-hand experience in all things gaming, results in a keen analytical mindset, fine-tuned to the metafabric of fun, immersion, and gamification of life.

-With a background in industrial design, wearable tech and the performing arts, Jayd first joined Company & Co. building props and puzzles for their games.
-Now part of the core game design team, Jayd is interested in exploring the genre and analyzing behavioral responses to tactile stimulation and the integration of tech.
-Highly curious about both how things and how people work, passionate about the intersection between design and technology, and an overall big nerd, Jayd is thrilled to have the opportunity to explore the exciting potential of the immersive gaming experience with such a talented team.
+With a background in industrial design, wearable tech, and the performing arts, Jayd is a multidisciplinary designer and storyteller.
+Interested in human-centered design and the gamification of life, she utilizes design thinking and creative methodologies in her approach to exploring meaningful play.
+Highly curious about both how things and how people work, and an overall big nerd, Jayd is thrilled to have the opportunity to explore the exciting potential of the immersive gaming experience with such a talented team.

-One of the key figure heads in their very first escape game, Steven has had his fingers in nearly all projects Company & Co. has produced since then.
-Leaving his past life behind Steven started as an actor within the games but quickly found himself in the position of Manager/Administrative front-liner for the Real Escape Games.
-With a strong background in illustration, writing, filmmaking and acting, Steven has utilized nearly all of his collective experience during his time with Company & Co.
+One of the key figure heads in their very first escape game, Steven has had his fingers in nearly all projects Secret City Adventures has produced since then.
+Leaving his past life behind, Steven started as an actor within the games but quickly found himself in the position of Manager/Administrative front-liner for the Real Escape Games.
+With a strong background in illustration, writing, filmmaking and acting, Steven has utilized nearly all of his collective experience during his time with the company.